 As soon as you click the relative button, you’ll be taken straight to the main menu of Nearby Share within the device’s “Settings” app.
 Upon arriving there, you’ll be notified that your Chromebook appears visible to other nearby devices.
 Therefore, Nearby Share on your device has been enabled now.

 This is only half part of the whole process.
 We suggest checking out our guide on how to share files with devices using Nearby Share in ChromeOS for further instructions.
 For now, let’s check out the top tip in the guide.

 10. Enable the Overview Button

-You can enable a dedicated “Overview” button in the far-right corner of your Chromebook’s shelf area.
+You can enable a dedicated “Overview” button in the far right corner of your Chromebook’s shelf area.
 This will allow you to utilize the multitasking capability of Chrome OS, especially when you’re using several virtual desks at once.

-After being taken straight to that specific flag, enable it and restart the device to apply the changes.
+After being taken straight to that specific flag, please enable it and restart the device to apply the changes.
 You’ll observe the “Overview” button perfectly positioned on your Chromebook shelf as soon as you’re done.

 11. Try out Calendar View

 It adds an extra “date” section in the Status Tray area of the Chromebook’s shelf, making it painless to check out today’s date at a glance.
-Type in the following into the address bar of your Chrome browser and enable the Calendar View functionality on the go.
+Type the following into the address bar of your Chrome browser and enable the Calendar View functionality on the go.

 After enabling the experimental feature, you’ll restart the Chromebook to finalize the changes.
 As soon as the device boots back on, you’ll observe Calendar View in the bottom-right corner of the ChromeOS interface.